taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-09.md

 Majhee, angrily: **"No more low-hanging fruit.
 We sprint to finish the biofilm paper...then I say we put everything we've got towards developing the SynTh-hybrid skin idea!"**

-Nova: **"Yes.
-The past sprints were training...now, we run the marathon!"**

-Iara: **"You talk like we just need to crunch some numbers!
-We still have *no idea* how to spin the SynTh into a structure that can emerge into a superorganism..."**

-Felix: **"And the *ethical implications*..."**
+Nova: **"*Yes!!* Self-cleaning and self-mending fabric, here we come!"**

+Iara: **"But Nova, so far we've only ever managed fabric that changes color and texture...and Breno's confirmed that Space Co's patent on SynTh batteries *cuts us out*.
+We need a different source of fuel."**

+Felix: **"Bastards!
+They would've taken *at least* another 5 years without us or the OSE!"**

-Breno: **"That hasn't stopped the *22 failed experiments* already published on the OSE..."**
+Breno: **"Lucky for us, *22 failed experiments* trying other sources of fuel are already up on the OSE..."**

+### Learn More

 To learn more about this graphic novel, please visit [www.danbeekim.org/VIRS](/VIRS){:target="_blank"}